arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 - Learn how the Arduino IoT Cloud and the PLC IDE cooperate for seamless data exchange
 - Learn how to set the workspace environment on the PLC IDE for use with the Arduino IoT Cloud
-- Program an Opta™ device using an example integrating the PLC IDE and IoT Cloud
+- Program a device using an Opta™ as an example integrating the PLC IDE and IoT Cloud

 ## Hardware and Software Requirements